Table of Contents

 - The supplier.
 The financier will evaluate the credit profile of the suppliers.
 It helps if they are well-established companies with a good track payment record, no recent bankruptcies and no history of serious litigation.
 Some PO financing companies will not finance a transaction if the supplier is experiencing financial problems or needs an advance to fund production.

 - The reseller.
 The reseller’s ’s financial situation is important to ensure that it has the ability to fulfill the order if the supplier funding is extended.
 The PO financing company will review public records to ensure that the reseller does not have serious tax or legal problems.
-The reseller’s individual credit score is less important, since the financing mostly relies on the creditworthiness of the end customer.
+The reseller’s individual credit situation is less important, since the financing mostly relies on the creditworthiness of the end customer.
 Owners of resellers that do have a history of similar transactions might be required to sign a personal guarantee and may have their credit checked.

 The PO financing process should begin as soon as possible, especially for complex international transactions.